-What exactly are these people doing to help their pets?
-We put it all together in this guide.
-Read on for practical tips to help keep your dog or cat safe, cool, and happy all summer long.
+What can you do to avoid the dangers of the season?
+We’ve rounded up our favorite practical tips to help keep your dog or cat safe, cool, and happy all summer long.

 Most Common Safety Tips for Summer

-While heat-related incidents are often summer’s biggest threat, there are other risks (and tips) to be aware of.
-Here are our top 10 summer safety tips for pets, which 76% of pet parents actively do to keep their pets comfortable during the heat:
+While heat-related incidents are often summer’s biggest threat, there are other risks to keep an eye on too.
+Here are our top 10 summer safety tips for pets:

 - Don’t leave your pets unattended in a car, even on cool days